KeatonSpiller/8-Puzzle-Problem/README.md

 # 8-Puzzle-Problem
-Greedy Best First Search and A* Algorithm's with heuristics manhattan and # of misplaced tiles
+Greedy Best First Search and A* Algorithm
+Using Manhattan and # of misplaced tiles heuristics

 * Requirements
 * Python Version 3.10 or higher
 * Jupyter